DataDog/datadog-cluster-agent-boshrelease/README.md

 **Note**: This creates a DNS alias for the Datadog Cluster Agent service, that can be used to address its VM.
 See [this page](https://bosh.io/docs/dns/#aliases-to-services) for more details on Bosh DNS aliases.

-This DNS alias can be specified in the [job property `cluster_agent.address`](https://bosh.io/jobs/dd-agent?source=github.com/DataDog/datadog-agent-boshrelease&version=4.0.0#p%3dcluster_agent.address) of the Datadog Agent runtime configuration, like so:
+This DNS alias is to be specified in the [job property `cluster_agent.address`](https://bosh.io/jobs/dd-agent?source=github.com/DataDog/datadog-agent-boshrelease&version=4.0.0#p%3dcluster_agent.address) of the Datadog Agent runtime configuration, like so:

 ```yaml
 jobs: